Genetic redundancy

-From an evolutionary standpoint, genes with overlapping functions implies minimal, if any, selective pressures acting on these genes.
+From an evolutionary standpoint, genes with overlapping functions imply minimal, if any, selective pressures acting on these genes.
 One therefore expects that the genes participating in such buffering of mutations will be subject to severe mutational drift diverging their functions and/or expression patterns with considerably high rates.
 Indeed it has been shown that the functional divergence of paralogous pairs in both yeast and human is an extremely rapid process.
 Taking these notions into account, the very existence of genetic buffering, and the functional redundancies required for it, presents a paradox in light of the evolutionary concepts.
 On one hand, for genetic buffering to take place there is a necessity for redundancies of gene function, on the other hand such redundancies are clearly unstable in face of natural selection and are therefore unlikely to be found in evolved genomes.